When will the Packaging Law come into effect?

 To whom do the regulations apply?

-All actors, including online retailers, who bring packaged products (including padding material) onto the German market and which end as waste with the consumers, are subject to the VerpackV and VerpackG.
+All actors, including online retailers, who bring packaged products (including padding material) onto the German market and which end up as waste with the consumers, are subject to the VerpackG.
 The principle of extended product responsibility applies here.
 Thus, those parties are responsible for ensuring the collection and recycling of all related packaging materials.

-What is already in force today?
+What has already been in force before the Packaging Act?

-What will change with the Packaging Law (VerpackG)?
+What has changed with the Packaging Act?

 What are the objectives for reusable beverage packaging?